OpenCAXPlus/ocpexternal_fasp/README.md

-# OpenCAX+ External Template
+# OpenCAX+ External Project: FASP

-This is a template repository for external dependencies of the OpenCAX+ projects.

-External dependencies are used for both toolkits or starters of the OpenCAX+ SDK.
+The FASP repository is located [here](https://github.com/FaspDevTeam/faspsolver).

 ## Learn how to create the external project for OpenCAX+